 - Understand that WWTW reserve the right to alter the course without notice and/or cancel the event in consultation with and under the direction of Emergency Services and major event stakeholders/land owners.

 - Acknowledge that the Event is a fundraising event in aid of WWTW exclusively.

 Roles and responsibilities:

-- Agree to raise, as a team, the sponsorship target of £2,000 (£500 per person for a team of four) and share collective responsibility for raising this amount.
+- Agree to use your best endeavours to raise, as a team, the sponsorship target of £2,000 (£500 per person for a team of four).

 - Acknowledge the Event is organised by WWTW in order to raise funds for WWTW.

 - Understand the amount of funds raised by your team does not include the sums paid as entry fees, nor the funds which may be subsequently reclaimed by the charity in Gift Aid.

 - Agree that you'll do your best to pay in to WWTW (using WWTW's advertised paying in methods) all funds raised by the fundraising deadline of 31 July 2018.
 We want to get your money working hard to support veterans as soon as we can.

 - Because the aim of the event is to raise funds to support veterans, you understand that teams who don't make an effort to fundraise may be politely asked to reconsider taking up entry to subsequent WWTW challenges or events.
 If you have any concerns or worries on this, please speak to the fundraising team who are there to support you.

 - Agree that if, for any reason, you or any of your team members choose not to take up your place or the Event is cancelled, or you are not permitted to take part in the Event, all sponsorship forms and money collected must be forwarded to WWTW and will not be refunded.

 - Agree that no funds raised will be paid to any charity other than WWTW or used for any personal expenses.